jolenele/jospace/tech.markdown

 </video>

-This is the Landing Screen from an Android device.
-This demo is before I optimized the loading time.
+This is the landing screen from an Android device.
+The demo was recorded before I optimized the loading time by 63% — reducing it from 8 seconds to 3 seconds — by streamlining API calls and implementing lazy loading for heavy components and images.

 <video width="320" height="240" controls>
   <source src="/jospace/img/AndroidOpenApp.mov" type="video/mp4">
 </video>

-This is a demo to client how a new user can create accounts with the running app.
+This is a demonstration for clients of how a new user can create an account in the live app.

 ### Angular